 City wants FDNY age discrimination suit by chiefs against Kavanagh tossed

-The city has asked a judge to toss out a sweeping ageism lawsuit filed by a group of FDNY chiefs against Fire Commissioner Laura Kavanagh, arguing that it fails to show that seasoned fire officials were targeted or suffered discrimination because of their age.
+NEW YORK — The city has asked a judge to toss out a sweeping ageism lawsuit filed by a group of New York City Fire Department chiefs against FDNY Commissioner Laura Kavanagh, arguing that it fails to show that seasoned fire officials were targeted or suffered discrimination because of their age.

 Asking Judge Patria Frias-Colón in Brooklyn Supreme Court to dismiss the case, city attorney Hayley Bronner said on Wednesday the complaint fails to show the chiefs were specifically targeted due to their age.